konstantinosbakos/System_Programming/Syspro_1/ReadMe.md

 ## Skip List
  The skip list was implemented based on the video and the information provided.
-The skip list implementation is located in src/skip_list.The skip list is implemented using two classes, block and skip_list.
+The skip list implementation is located in src/skip_list.
+The skip list is implemented using two classes, block and skip_list.
 ### Class : block
  A block is essentially a block of information.
 It contains the number of levels that it participates